pantheon-systems/documentation/source/_docs/support.md

 ## FAQs
 #### Is there a support number we can call?
 If so, is this service available for every plan?

-**Elite plans** and customers with **Priority Enterprise Support** can access Pantheon on-call, which has an emergency 800-number.
-For more details, see the [Elite Plan Support Overview](https://pantheon.io/resources/pantheon-support-datasheet) or learn more about [Priority Enterprise Support](https://pantheon.io/priority-enterprise-support).
+Customers with a **Diamond support plan** can access Pantheon on-call, which has an emergency 800-number.
+For more details, [contact sales](https://pantheon.io/contact-us).

-####If we open a ticket, do you provide 24/7 support for outages, or are there time restrictions?
+#### If we open a ticket, do you provide 24/7 support for outages, or are there time restrictions?
 You can file a downtime ticket for outages on our Support page, and we provide 24/7 on-call support for all platform issues affecting paying sites.

 #### Is 24/7 phone support available for Performance plans?
 No, but we do provide two monthly scheduled calls with a Senior Customer Success Engineer for Performance Medium and above plans.
-Elite plans and Priority Enterprise Support customers have access to an emergency line to page the on-call staff 24/7 regarding downtime issues.
+Diamond Support plan customers have access to an emergency line to page the on-call staff 24/7 regarding downtime issues.

-####What if I can't login to the Pantheon Dashboard?
+#### What if I can't login to the Pantheon Dashboard?
 If you are unable to login, try [resetting your password](https://dashboard.pantheon.io/reset-password).

 #### How can I review my chat threads?